azsk/DevOpsKit-docs/00c-Addressing-Control-Failures/Readme.md

 #### How do I remediate failing control Azure_Subscription_AuthZ_Dont_Grant_Persistent_Access_RG?

-The control Azure_Subscription_AuthZ_Dont_Grant_Persistent_Access_RG can be evaluated locally now with the help of below command:
+The time taken to evaluate control Azure_Subscription_AuthZ_Dont_Grant_Persistent_Access_RG, is directly proportional to the number of resource groups you have in your subscription AND total number of identities that have access on those resource groups.
+As a result, the GSS scan may take up significant time to complete, depending upon the above numbers.
+If this control is failing, it can be evaluated locally now with the help of below command:

 ```
 Import-Module AzSK